DevExpress/Blazor/README.md

 # DevExpress UI for Blazor

-[DevExpress UI for Blazor](https://www.devexpress.com/blazor/) ships with over 15 UI components (including a Data Grid, Pivot Grid, Scheduler, and Charts) so you can design rich user experiences for both Blazor Server and Blazor WebAssembly.
+[DevExpress UI for Blazor](https://www.devexpress.com/blazor/) ships with native and high performance UI components including the Data Grid, Pivot Grid, Scheduler, Charts, and Data Editors.
+These components can help you create intuitive and refined user experiences for Blazor Server (ASP.NET Core) and Blazor WebAssembly hosting models.

 * [Online Demos](#online-demos)
 * [Code Examples](#code-examples)